-The reuse of groundwater will be assessed as part of the Water Reuse Strategy to be developed as part of the sustainability scope of work for the project.
-The Water Reuse Strategy will be prepared based on best practice and advice sought from relevant agencies.
-If it is concluded that no reuse options are feasible then the Planning Secretary will be notified.
+The reuse of groundwater will be assessed as part of the Water Reuse Strategy developed as part of the sustainability scope of work for the project.
+The Water Reuse Strategy is based on best practice and advice sought from relevant agencies.
+Water reuse continues to be a viable option on the Project.
+However, where reuse is determined to not be feasible, then the Planning Secretary would be notified.